 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-While the timing of puberty differs for each girl, physical changes always take place in the same order, says pediatrician Veronica Issac, MD.
+While puberty timing differs for each child, Dr. Isaac says physical changes always take place in the same order.

-“Doctors will use a tool called Tanner staging to track your daughter’s progress,” she says.
+“Doctors will use a tool called Tanner Staging to track progress,” she says.

-Stage 1.
-In this prepubescent stage, no changes have occurred.
+This is a prepubescent stage and no changes have occurred.

-Stage 3.
-As girls move through this stage, typically between ages 9½ and 14:
+As girls move through this stage, typically between ages 9 and 14:

-Stage 4.
-As girls go through this stage, usually between ages 10½ and 15:
+As girls go through this stage, usually between ages 10 and 15:

-In this stage, girls reach physical adulthood.
+Development typically ends at this stage, as this represents reaching physical adulthood.
 Most attain their peak height by age 16.

-If your daughter starts puberty very late or doesn’t seem to be progressing through puberty, it’s also worth asking the doctor about.
-“She may just be a late bloomer, especially if Mom was,” says Dr. Issac.
+If your child starts puberty very late or doesn’t seem to be progressing through puberty, it’s worth mentioning to their doctor.
+“She may just be a late bloomer, especially if her mom was,” notes Dr. Issac.

-However, hormonal or glandular problems are other possibilities.
-If your doctor suspects an underlying problem, he or she may refer your daughter to a specialist for testing.
+However, it’s possible they might have hormonal or glandular problems.
+If your doctor suspects an underlying problem, they may refer your child to a specialist for testing.

-If these occur, mention it to the doctor.
-Dr. Issac says simple testing can help determine the cause of precocious puberty:
+If these happen, talk to your child’s doctor.
+Dr. Issac says simple testing can help determine the cause of early puberty.
+Common ones include:

-Your doctor may simply wait and monitor your daughter’s progress, or refer her to another doctor for tests.
-If needed, an endocrinologist can prescribe medication to halt puberty until the appropriate time.
+If you’re worried that your child isn’t experiencing puberty in a typical way, talk to their doctor.
+They might opt to wait and monitor your child’s progress, or refer them to another doctor for tests.
+If needed, an endocrinologist can prescribe medication (such as a puberty blocker) to halt puberty until the appropriate time.